zammad/zammad-org/src/en/documentation/use/start-using-zammad.md

 overviews and the search, for example.

-Zammad immediately saves your current work progress, so you can easily switch between the different areas of Zammad and you don't have to be afraid of loosing any data like a not yet sent answer in a ticket.
+Zammad immediately saves your current work progress, so you can easily switch between the different areas of Zammad and you don't have to be afraid of losing any data like a not yet sent answer in a ticket.

 ## Finding Tickets